networkteam/solr_commands/Readme.md

-# TYPO3 Extension Solr Commands
+# Solr Commands

-Command line commands for EXT:solr
+A TYPO3 Extension providing command line commands for EXT:solr

 ## Features

-* [x] Initialize index queue by site and type
+* Initialize index queue by site and type
-* [x] Delete documents in index which are not in the index queue
+* Delete documents in index which are not in the index queue
-* [x] Index all sites at once
+* Index all sites at once

 The commands can be used as scheduler tasks.